Running a Docker container in Bamboo

 "--health-cmd=mysqladmin ping || exit 1"

-Volumes You can mount additional host directories as data volumes inside the container.
-Advanced options (optional) Environment variables Additional system environment variables that you want to pass to your build.
+Environment variables (optional) Additional system environment variables that you want to pass to your build.
 Note that existing environment variables are automatically available to the executable.
 You can also include Bamboo global or build-specific variables (see Bamboo variables).

 Multiple variables should be separated with spaces.
 Parameters with spaces must be quoted (e.g JAVA_OPTS="-Xms200m -Xmx700m").